 Background

 Modern LLM inference has a simple but painful bottleneck: decoding is mostly serial.
 With autoregressive decoding, each new token depends on all previous ones, so we pay (roughly) one forward pass per token.
+Most existing work on faster decoding falls into two broad families:

 Diffusion-style LLMs (dLLMs): use non-causal, often bidirectional attention and denoising objectives to update many tokens in parallel.

-speculative decoding: keeps a causal AR backbone but relies on a draft model or extra heads that propose multiple future tokens per verification step.
+Speculative decoding (SD): keeps a causal AR backbone but relies on a draft model or extra heads that propose multiple future tokens per verification step.

 Table 1 (row 2 and row 3) summarizes their pros and cons.
 At a high-level, dLLMs offer strong parallelism but demand expensive non-causal post-training and custom infrastructure; SD preserves AR quality but adds FLOPs and system complexity for modest net gains.
 Let’s dive deeper to discuss their trade-offs.